 Gender and 401(k) Account Balances

 However, when comparing women and men at the same income level, women save a higher percentage of their income than men do.

 The Most Alarming Trend

-When the year-end numbers for 2018 are released in 2019, they’ll likely show even more impressive results, but it’s not all great news.
+When the year-end numbers for 2021 are released, they’ll likely show even more impressive results, but it’s not all great news.
 Yes, balances are higher, but still too low heading into retirement.

-Let’s say that you’re currently 30 years old and have $25,000 saved for retirement.
-Rough estimates show that you will need well over $1 million to retire comfortably at age 67.
-Starting now, you need to save $850 per month, or 17% of your income to reach that goal.
+A 2019 survey from Charles Schwab found that, on average, people needed $1.7 million to retire.
+Let’s say that you’re currently 30 years old and have $25,000 saved for retirement at age 67.
+Starting now, you would need to save $1,567 per month to reach that goal.

 The Bright Side

 Don’t lose heart.
 The younger you are, the more opportunity you have to use the power of compounding.
 Even a small increase in retirement savings will yield significant gains.
-Using that same 30-year-old person above, if they were to add just $50 per month to their retirement savings, at age 67 they would have an extra $15,000 using conservative projections.
-Saving $600 per month would give them more than $1 million at retirement.
+Using that same 30-year-old person above, if they were to increase their monthly savings amount to $1,600, at age 67 they would have $1.8 million in retirement savings (assuming a conservative 5.5% rate of return).

 If you wait until you’re older to get serious about retirement saving, it will be too difficult to save enough, but if you start young, small increases become substantial a few decades into the future.